pnp/blog/content_to_be_cleaned/microsoft-graph-fundamentals-learning-path-module-2.md

 want to display in our app by using [Microsoft Authentication Library(MSAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview).

 Wait, what?
-Don\'t worry if you did not completely understand this.
+Don't worry if you did not completely understand this.
 We will do this step-by-step.

 ## [](https://m365princess.com/microsoft-graph-fundamentals-learning-path-module-2/#understand-the-role-of-azure-active-directory-with-microsoft-graph){#user-content-understand-the-role-of-azure-active-directory-with-microsoft-graph .anchor}Understand the role of Azure Active Directory with Microsoft Graph {#toc-hId-1991894974}

-OK, we already understood that Microsoft Graph is THE API to access data in Microsoft 365 - but of course, this data needs to be secured because we don\'t want everyone to access them, right?
+OK, we already understood that Microsoft Graph is THE API to access data in Microsoft 365 - but of course, this data needs to be secured because we don't want everyone to access them, right?
 This is what we need Microsoft Identity platform for.
 Microsoft identity ensures that only authorized users (delegated permissions) and apps (application permissions) access data stored in Microsoft 365.
 The challenge now is